OliverClements/esxi-elcapitan-isoscript/README.md

 Download script
 run `$ sudo ./make-esxi-elcap.sh`

-Run the script anywhere and watch/wait/make a cup of tea (it takes about 10 minutes) – eventually an iso will appear on your desktop
+Run the script anywhere and watch/wait/make a cup of tea (it takes about 10 minutes) – eventually an iso will appear on your desktop.
+Make sure you've got at least 20gb free on your system drive for these operations.

-Copy `ElCapitan.iso` to your ESXi datastore.
+Once finished, copy `ElCapitan.iso` to your ESXi datastore.

-Make sure you've got at least 20gb free on your system drive.

-# To-Do
+# TODO

 Figure out a better way to present user feedback because I am terrible at shell scripting